32

 2003 Palmer 92p

 Tasted in April 2007.
 Deep red.
-It had really splendid nose of aromatic Mirabelle plums in the beginning and was fresh all over.
-Later, both nose and palate took on blackcurrants/blackcurrants drops.
-This was quite concentrated and powerful wine on the palate, showing a splendid intensity of fruit, refinement and fine length, although not quite typical for the property.
-It finished with a long and strong aftertaste.
+It had a splendid nose of aromatic Mirabelle plums at the beginning and was fresh throughout.
+Later, both the nose and palate changed to flavor of blackcurrant drops.
+This was quite concentrated and powerful wine on the palate, showing a splendid intensity of fruit, refinement, and fine length, although not quite typical for the property.
+It finished with a long and intense aftertaste.
 12-18 years horizontally in the cellar.

 2002 Palmer 94p

-Tasted in April 2007.
-Darker colour than in 2003 Palmer!
-It had an incredible depth on the nose with glorious intensity and refinement, and a strong aroma of blackcurrants and raspberries.
-This wine was very rich, strong and sophisticated on the palate with formidable balance, finesse, length, structure and aristocratic touch all over the place.
-It's luxurious enjoyment now and it will be like that in the next 18-25 years.
-For sure, this is one of top wines in this vintage.
+I tasted it in April 2007.
+It was darker in color than in 2003, Palmer!
+It had an incredible depth on the nose, with glorious intensity and refinement, and a strong aroma of blackcurrants and raspberries.
+This wine was vibrant, strong, and sophisticated on the palate, with formidable balance, finesse, length, structure, and an aristocratic touch throughout.
+It's a luxurious experience and will likely remain that way for 18 to 25 years.
+For sure, this is one of the top wines in this vintage.

 2001 Palmer 93p

 Tasted three times - last time in October 2015.
 Consistent notes.
-Really fine and aromatic on the nose with red berries.
+Delicate and aromatic on the nose, with red berries.
 Vivid and flavorful on the palate.
 Ripe fruit and tannin.
-Quite complex and with a fine depth.
+It is pretty complex and has a fine depth.
 Soft finish.

 2000 Palmer 96p

-Tasted in October 2015.
-Fabulous wine with a stunning nose, richness on the palate, awesome complexity, remarkable acidity and classy finish.
-Top effort for the vintage.
+I tasted it in October 2015.
+It is a fabulous wine with a stunning nose, richness on the palate, extraordinary complexity, remarkable acidity, and a classy finish.
+It is a top effort for the vintage.

 1999 Palmer 96p

 Tasted three times - last time in May 2014.
 Consistent notes.
-48% CS, 46% M and 6% PV.
-Probably in top three in this vintage.
+48% CS, 46% M, and 6% PV.
+It's probably in the top three in this vintage.
 This wine has always impressed me.
-Very aromatic dark berries with great intensity.
-More concentrated, riper and sweeter fruit than in 1996, tight, great finesse and elegance, aristocratic, stunning balance, fabulous complexity and depth.
+Very aromatic, with dark berries of great intensity.
+More concentrated, riper, and sweeter fruit than in 1996, tight, great finesse and elegance, aristocratic, exquisite balance, fabulous complexity, and depth.
 Incredibly stylish and classy.
 To enjoy in the next 20 years.

 1998 Palmer 93+p

-Tasted in April 2007.
-Black red.
-Classic Bordeaux style with strong tannins and concentrated fruit, which keep each other in "hand", so neither tannin nor fruit breaks out in solo performance.
-This wine had little development and needs therefore time to show the true face of Palmer.
+Tasted in April 2007, this black red wine is a classic Bordeaux style with solid tannins and concentrated fruit that keep each other in "hand," so neither tannin nor fruit breaks out in a solo performance.
+This wine had little development and needs; therefore, it was time to show Palmer's true face.
 Palmer.
-Absolutely worth waiting for.
+It's worth waiting for.

 1996 Palmer 95p

 Tasted three times - last time in May 2014.
 Consistent notes.
-55% CS, 40% M, 4% CF and 1% PV.
-Already on the nose, it is obvious, that Cabernet Sauvignon was the winner in this vintage.
-The ripeness of CS in this vintage was better than Merlot.
-Mint, leather and cigar box on large scale.
-This wine was beautifully constructed, refined and with concentrated shape, powerful and sappy.
-This is textbook Palmer – beautiful wine which easily can keep its excellent ingredients in additional 20 years.
+55% CS, 40% M, 4% CF, and 1% PV.
+Already on the nose, it is evident that Cabernet Sauvignon was the winner in this vintage.
+The ripeness of CS in this vintage was better than that of Merlot.
+Mint, leather, and cigar box on a large scale.
+This wine was beautifully crafted and refined, with a concentrated, powerful, and complex structure.
+This is textbook Palmer – a beautiful wine that can easily retain its excellent quality for an additional 20 years.

 1995 Palmer 92p

 Tasted twice - last time in June 2012.
 Consistent notes.
 Deep red.
 Powerful nose of ripe blackcurrants and raspberries.
-On the palate, it was chewy, well-constructed with fine balance and fine aftertaste.
-This was a bit lighter wine than usual for the property, but nevertheless, a wine you really would enjoy without any complaints.
-This one should keep for additional 10-15 years.
+The palate was chewy and well-constructed, with delicate balance and a pleasing aftertaste.
+This was a bit lighter wine than usual for the property, but one that you would enjoy without any complaints.
+This one should be kept for an additional 10-15 years.

 1991 Palmer 90p

-Tasted in September 2007.
-Deep red.
-Very aromatic on the nose with chocolate powder and prunes.
-Soft and round on the palate with ripe fruit.
-Super effort for this difficult vintage, thanks to neighbouring Gironde river, which kept devastating black frost in April away from Palmer.
-Drinks very well now.
+It was tasted in September 2007.
+It is deep red.
+It is very aromatic on the nose, with chocolate powder and prunes.
+Soft and round on the palate, it has ripe fruit.
+Thanks to the neighboring Gironde river, which kept devastating black frost in April away from Palmer, it is a super effort for this challenging vintage.
+It drinks very well now.

 1990 Palmer 94p

 Tasted twice - last time in October 2015.
 Not consistent notes.
-In 2007 it had a very developed colour for the vintage - medium red.
-Aromatic with cherries seemed very mature, well-balanced and very nice to drink.
-A very enjoyable Palmer, which should keep like that for 4-6 years more.
-I doubt this bottle came from the cellar of Palmer.
-In October 2015, I had a great bottle with deliciously ripe fruit, very aromatic and complex, the great sweetness of the fruit and sophisticated touch on the palate.
+In 2007, it had a well-developed color for the vintage - a medium red.
+Aromatic with cherries seemed mature, well-balanced, and very pleasant to drink.
+A delightful Palmer should be like that for 4-6 years.
+I doubt this particular bottle came directly from Palmer's cellar.
+In October 2015, I had a great bottle with deliciously ripe fruit, very aromatic and complex, with a great sweetness of the fruit and a sophisticated touch on the palate.

 1989 Palmer 93p

 Tasted in May 2014.
-Sweet fruit, a bit alcoholic and warm, quite aromatic, fine balance and complexity, long soft finish.
-This bottle didn't seem to be a perfect example of this vintage for Palmer.
+Sweet fruit, slightly alcoholic and warm, with a quite aromatic profile, a delicate balance and complexity, and a long, soft finish.
+This bottle could have been a better example of this vintage for Palmer.

 1988 Palmer 91p

-Tasted in October 2015.
-Pure style.
-Quite complex and refined, fine ripeness of fruit and tannin, but not 100% perfect.
-Anyway, very good effort.
+I tasted it in October 2015.
+It is pure style.
+It is complex and refined, with delicate fruit ripeness and tannin, but not 100% perfect.
+Anyway, it was a terrific effort.

 1986 Palmer 93p

 Tasted in April 2007.
 Dark red.
-It showed a superb nose of dark berries, tobacco and liquorice.
-Splendidly balanced with fine and long palate, plus lasting aftertaste.
-It did remind in some way of 1996, but 1986 showed less intensity and fewer nuances.
-Nevertheless, this wine was a stupendous effort for the property and the one to satisfy many wine souls in the next 10-12 years.
+It showed a superb nose of dark berries, tobacco, and licorice.
+It was splendidly balanced, with a delicate and long palate and a lasting aftertaste.
+It reminded me in some way of 1996, but 1986 showed less intensity and fewer nuances.
+Nevertheless, this wine was a spectacular effort for the property and one that will satisfy many wine lovers over the next 10-12 years.

 1985 Palmer 90p

 Tasted in October 2015.
-An elegant and refined wine, fruity with very good complexity.
-Tasty and seductive with a fruity and smooth finish.
+It is an elegant and refined wine, characterized by a fruity aroma and excellent complexity, offering a pleasant and seductive taste, as well as a smooth and fruity finish.

 1981 Palmer 88p